 If you believe that Trauma-Informed Therapy could be helpful for you, it is essential to find a therapist who is trained in this approach.

-Our trauma-informed therapists at Zinnia Healing are trained in the best therapeutic approaches for people with a trauma history.
+Our trauma-informed therapists at Zinnia Health are trained in the best therapeutic approaches for people with a trauma history.
 We offer inpatient and outpatient programs at facilities across the nation.